 I had heard the term before, but couldn’t possibly work out what “Bridal Blues” meant.
-How could it be that one would sink into unhappiness after marrying the man of ones dreams, celebrated the epic day together with friends and family, and seen the fruit of all the hard labour finally fall in to place?
+How could it be that I would sink into unhappiness after marrying the man of my dreams, celebrated the epic day together with friends and family, and seen the fruit of all the hard labor finally fall in to place?

-Yes, those things are all true, but there is a darker reality too – which we will explore and try to get a grip on here.
+Yes, those things are all true, but there is a darker reality too – which we will explore and get a grip on here.

 It is the most magical and surreal feeling to experience that the day – which you have waited so long for – finally has materialized.